You can use an online YouTube editing app to create transcripts of interviews

 I recently gave YouTube a try, to see how well its online editing app does the job of creating an automatic transcript from a sound file.

-The YouTube app does a great job!
+works really well.
 As a final step, you can fine-tune the transcript using suitable transcription software.

 Previously, I’ve been using ExpressScribe software and an Infinity Foot Control to create transcripts.
 That can be a slow, tedious, and laborious process.
 The YouTube editing app speeds up the process immeasurably.